meg768/installing-new-rpi-from-scratch/README.md

 ### Compile and Install
 Follow the instructions here - http://pgeorgiev.com/compiling-and-installing-mariadb-on-raspberry-pi
 but skip the source code download instructions.
+You already have the version you want in **/mariadb**.

 #### Troubleshooting
 - https://github.com/alexa/avs-device-sdk/issues/1404